 Coburg, OR 97408

 Our hosts range from “volunteers” who receive a stipend to help pay for utilities to mostly full time attendants and managers who receive a place to stay and a higher salary.
 About half of our host sites have electrical hookups along with water and vaults.
 The earlier you commit to working with Hoodoo, the better the chances are that you will get the location that you want.
-In general though the nicer the campground and the better the hookups.
-The lower the wage, the more isolated the campground the higher the wage.
+In general though the nicer campgrounds and those with hookups tend to have a lower wage than the more isolated campgrounds which can have higher wages.

-We have more then a hundred hosted campgrounds in Washington in the Mt.
-Baker-Snoqualmie, Wenatchee and Gifford Pinchot National Forests or in the Deschutes National Forests in Oregon.
+We have more than a hundred hosted campgrounds in Washington in the Wenatchee and Gifford Pinchot National Forests and in the Deschutes National Forests in Oregon.
 About a third of the campgrounds will have hosts living in the campgrounds and the other two-thirds will have attendants who stay in one campground and visit other campgrounds as well.
 Hoodoo provides work trucks for almost all attendants who have to travel as part of the job.
 We start our hiring process in October, but hire throughout the season through August.

 To be a host you must have a love of the outdoors, an ability to get along with people and an RV or trailer that will present a clean image and allow you to live comfortably during the summer.
 Although we have shorter jobs we ask hosts to commit to staying at least one month, but we prefer that they stay from Memorial Day to Labor Day or longer if they wish.
-We have slots available throughout the four Forests.
-(Deschutes, Wenatchee, Gifford Pinchot and Mt.
-Baker-Snoqualmie) The hosts are responsible for greeting people in the campgrounds, filling out receipts as campers pay, sell firewood, and help keep the campgrounds litter free.
+We have slots available throughout the three Forests (Deschutes, Wenatchee and Gifford Pinchot).
+The hosts are responsible for greeting people in the campgrounds, filling out receipts as campers pay, sell firewood, and help keep the campgrounds litter free.

 As a host you may be expected to work as little as an hour a day.
 You may go exploring during the day, but will be expected to spend the evening in the host campground.
 Most hosts work longer hours, but all will have time to leave the campground during the day to fish or explore.